Categories

 On 1 July, BCA became aware that some data collected during processing of Direct Individual Membership fees via Paypal could be found by searching for a member’s name on Google.

-The information that was accessible only included name, postal address and email address – no passwords or bank details.
+The information that was accessible included name, postal address and email address – no passwords or bank details.

 The main risk is that the data could be used for phishing, that is, impersonating a trusted organisation in order to obtain more sensitive information, so people who might be affected should be alert to that possibility.